Hit-Girl (comic book): In Rome

+In Hit-Girl, Vol. 3: In Rome, or Hit-Girl vs. Rome, Hit-Girl is stranded in Rome while pursuing a thief, facing off against the supernatural forces of the crime boss nun overseeing the Vatican, who seeks out the golden skull of the Saint of Killers, which will allow her redemption to enter Heaven.

 Season Two

 In Hollywood

-In February 2019, the series restarted under the title, Hit-Girl: Season 2.
-The first issue featured the Kevin Smith storyline spoken about when the first series was first announced.
+In February 2019, the series restarted under the title Hit-Girl: Season 2.
+The first issue featured the Kevin Smith storyline spoken about when the first series was first announced, Hit-Girl In Hollywood, also known as Hit-Girl vs. Hollywood and Hit-Girl: The Golden Rage of Hollywood (stylised as Hit-Girl in...
+The Golden Rage of Hollywood), a 'remake' of Smith's film Jay & Silent Bob Strike Back but starring Hit-Girl instead of Jay and Silent Bob.
 The plot revolves around Hit-Girl's infamy having grown to legendary proportions thanks to a bestseller book, which is about to be adapted into a movie, prompting Hit-Girl to go to Hollywood and settle the matter her style.
 However, as she soon discovers, the movie is not going to be the only copy of her life's story.